jackfirth/lens/README.md

 '((a 2) (b 4) (c 6))
 ```

-See [the documentation](http://pkg-build.racket-lang.org/doc/lens/index.html) for a full API reference
+See [the documentation][lens-documentation] for a full API reference

 #### So when would I want to use lenses?